Mobile banking: Content services

-Challenge my mobile Number
+Challenges

 Key challenges in developing a sophisticated mobile banking application are :

 Handset accessibility

-There are a large number of different mobile phone devices and it is a big challenge for banks to offer a mobile banking solution on any type of device.
+There are a large number of different mobile phone devices and it is a big challenge for banks to offer a mobile banking service on any type of device.
 Some of these devices support Java ME and others support SIM Application Toolkit, a WAP browser, or only SMS.

 Initial interoperability issues however have been localized, with countries like India using portals like "R-World" to enable the limitations of low end java based phones, while focus on areas such as South Africa have defaulted to the USSD as a basis of communication achievable with any phone.

 The desire for interoperability is largely dependent on the banks themselves, where installed applications(Java based or native) provide better security, are easier to use and allow development of more complex capabilities similar to those of internet banking while SMS can provide the basics but becomes difficult to operate with more complex transactions.

 There is a myth that there is a challenge of interoperability between mobile banking applications due to perceived lack of common technology standards for mobile banking.
 In practice it is too early in the service lifecycle for interoperability to be addressed within an individual country, as very few countries have more than one mobile banking service provider.
 In practice, banking interfaces are well defined and money movements between banks follow the IS0-8583 standard.
 As mobile banking matures, money movements between service providers will naturally adopt the same standards as in the banking world.

 In January 2009, Mobile Marketing Association (MMA) Banking Sub-Committee, chaired by CellTrust and VeriSign Inc., published the Mobile Banking Overview for financial institutions in which it discussed the advantages and disadvantages of Mobile Channel Platforms such as Short Message Services (SMS), Mobile Web, Mobile Client Applications, SMS with Mobile Web and Secure SMS.